mckeever02/mobius/README.md

 ```
 npm run dev
 ```
-Run dev compiles the assets but does not minify.
-Useful for seeing the full source.
+Compiles the assets but does not minify them.
+Useful for seeing your unminified assets.

 ```
 npm run production
 ```
-Run production compiles and minifies, ready for you to push to production.
+Compiles and minifies your assets, ready for you to push to production.

 ```